AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 ===================

-:cpp:`DistributionMapping` is a class in AMReX_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a :cpp:`BoxArray`.
+:cpp:`DistributionMapping` is a class in ``AMReX_DistributionMapping.H`` that describes which process owns the data living on the domains specified by the Boxes in a :cpp:`BoxArray`.
 Like :cpp:`BoxArray`, there is an element for each :cpp:`Box` in :cpp:`DistributionMapping`, including the ones owned by other parallel processes.
-A way to construct a :cpp:`DistributionMapping` object given a :cpp:`BoxArray` is as follows.
+One can construct a :cpp:`DistributionMapping` object given a :cpp:`BoxArray`,

 .. highlight:: c++